 Your Florida-mandated personal injury protection (PIP) insurance will cover a portion of your losses (up to certain percentages and not in excess of your policy limits) in a no-fault accident claim.
 To recover full compensation for your economic losses as well as non-economic damages such as pain and suffering, you will need to file a fault-based claim against the driver who caused the accident.

-An experienced attorney can assess the evidence in your case and advise you of your options for pursuing a fault-based accident claim.
+Our experienced attorneys can assess the evidence in your case and advise you of your options for pursuing a fault-based accident claim.
 To determine whether or not you meet the threshold for serious injury, your lawyer will evaluate the following:

 1. Your Medical Records

 Comprehensive documentation of your injuries is essential for establishing your right to full compensation after suffering serious injury in an auto accident.
 Your medical records should include information regarding: